kubestellar/kubestellar/docs/content/Coding Milestones/PoC2023q1/outline.md

 EdgePlacement and related objects.
 These objects and those APIServiceBindings are not destined for the edge clusters.

-The edge clusters are not presumed to be kcp workspaces nor participate in kube-bind, so APIBindings and APIServiceBindings do not propagate to the edge clusters.
+The edge clusters are not presumed to be workspaces nor participate in kube-bind, so APIBindings and APIServiceBindings do not propagate to the edge clusters.
 However, it is possible that APIBindings or APIServiceBindings for workload APIs may exist in a